Azure-Samples/active-directory-dotnet-webapp-wsfederation/README.md

 - html
 products:
 - azure
-description: "This sample shows how to build a .Net MVC web application that uses WS-Federation to sign-in users from a single Azure Active Directory tenant, using the ASP.Net WS-Federation OWIN middleware."
+description: "Build a .NET MVC web application that uses WS-Federation to sign-in users from a single Azure Active Directory tenant."
 urlFragment: active-directory-dotnet-webapp-wsfederation
 ---